-Percentage change.
-The only percentage change to be shown on the parcel-specific notice of proposed property taxes for the taxes payable year 2024 is the percentage change for the total proposed property tax compared to the total actual property tax for the current year.
+Total Property Tax percentage change The percentage change must be shown for the total proposed property tax compared to the total actual property tax for the current year.
 Do not show percentage changes for each taxing authority.
-The percentage of increase or decrease in the proposed total property tax for all taxing authorities combined should be carried out no further than one decimal place, as shown on the examples of the payable 2024 parcel-specific notice.
+The percentage of increase or decrease in the proposed total property tax for all taxing authorities combined should be carried out no further than one decimal place, as shown on the examples of the payable 2025 parcel-specific notice.
 Any decreases in the overall percentage of decrease should be preceded by the negative sign (-).